 TLDR; Yes, you have to track your menstrual cycle & no, it is not as overwhelming as it seems.

-Use an app, like Clue or Flo, to keep it simple
+Use an app, like Stardust or Flo, to keep it simple

 Start by monitoring the big events of the cycle (menstruation and ovulation)